Edward Warner (1511–1565): Life

-In the early part of 1558 he was employed under Sir Thomas Tresham (d.
+In the early part of 1558 Warner was employed under Thomas Tresham (d.
 1559) on a mission in the Isle of Wight.
 On the accession of Elizabeth I he was promptly reappointed Lieutenant of the Tower, and in September 1559 he was present at the obsequies of Henry II of France that was celebrated in London, and took part in the procession in St. Paul's.
 In February 1560 he received a grant of the mastership of the hospital of St. Katherine by the Tower, with the stewardship of the manor of East Smithfield on the surrender of Francis Mallett.

 In 1561 Warner was entrusted with the custody of Lady Katherine Grey, Countess of Hertford, who had fallen into disgrace on the disclosure of her marriage with the Earl of Hertford.
-He had instructions to the effect that 'many persons of high rank were known to have been privy to the marriage,' and injunctions to urge Lady Katherine to a full confession of the truth.
+He had instructions to the effect that "many persons of high rank were known to have been privy to the marriage", and injunctions to urge Lady Katherine to a full confession of the truth.
 On 22 August, however, he wrote to Elizabeth that he had questioned Lady Katherine, but she had confessed nothing.
 He afterwards, in pity to his captive, allowed her husband to visit her; the result was the birth of a second child, an occurrence which redoubled Elizabeth's anger.

 Warner was also entrusted the custody of the bishops deposed for declining to recognise Elizabeth's supremacy.
 In 1563 he sat in Parliament for the county of Norfolk.
 In 1565 he proceeded to the Netherlands, apparently to inquire into the condition of the English trade there, and on 3 November was nominated as a commissioner for Norfolk to carry out measures for repressing piracy and other disorders on the sea coasts.
 He died without any children on 7 November 1565.

 Gains

-On 14 February 1543/4 he received the reversionary of Polstead Hall, Norfolk, which was confirmed to him on 14 October 1553.
+On 14 February 1543/4 Warner received the reversionary of Polstead Hall, Norfolk, which was confirmed to him on 14 October 1553.
 He also benefited largely by the dissolution of the monasteries, receiving grants of ecclesiastical land both from Henry VIII and from Edward VI.
 On 22 January 1544/5 he was returned to Parliament for the borough of Grantham, a seat which he also held in the parliaments of 1547 and 1553.
-In December 1546 he bore witness against the Duke of Norfolk's son, Lord Surrey, informing Sir William Paget, the secretary of state, that he had heard him hint at the possibility of Norfolk's succeeding Henry VIII.
+In December 1546 he bore witness against the Duke of Norfolk's son, Lord Surrey, informing William Paget, the secretary of state, that he had heard him hint at the possibility of Norfolk's succeeding Henry VIII.
 In recompense he obtained the grant of the Duke's lands at Castleacre, Norfolk.